egalitarian-io/egalitarian-io.github.io/index.md

 title: Welcome
 ---

-# Welcome to My Jekyll Site
+# Welcome to Egalitarian

-This is a simple Jekyll site created for demonstration purposes.
+Welcome!
+This is the Egalitarian Project.